5 Tips To Choose Mountain Bike Grip Adhesives

 Alternatives to Using Grip Adhesives

-If there isn’t a store near you where you can get grip glue, there are a lot of alternatives which you probably already own.
+If there isn’t a store near you where you can get grip glue, there are a lot of alternatives that you probably already own.
 These unconventional adhesive solutions will do the trick when a temporary fix is needed.

-Alternatives to mountain bike grip adhesive include hair spray, double-sided tape and isopropyl alcohol.
+Alternatives to mountain bike grip adhesive include hair spray, double-sided tape, and isopropyl alcohol.

 1. Hair Spray

-Believe it or not, but hair spray is an excellent alternative to grip glue.
+Believe it or not, hair spray is an excellent alternative to grip glue.
 While it is wet, hair spray acts as a great lubricant and will assist in sliding the grips on the handlebars with ease.
 Spray it on the handlebars, slide the grips on, press them in place, and leave them overnight.
 The hairspray will become tacky and adhere to the handlebars quite well.
 From these motorcycling forums, the hair spray lasts ~4 hours.